 What is a fracture?

 A fracture is a partial or complete break in the bone.
-When a fracture occurs, it is classified as either open or closed:
+When a fracture occurs, it’s classified as either open or closed:

-Open fracture (also called compound fracture).
-The bone exits and is visible through the skin, or a deep wound that exposes the bone through the skin.
+- Open fracture (also called compound fracture): The bone pokes through the skin and can be seen, or a deep wound exposes the bone through the skin.

 Fractures have a variety of names.
-Some of the common types that may occur are:
+Here is a listing of the common types that may occur:

-Greenstick fracture.
+- Greenstick.
 This is an incomplete fracture.
 A portion of the bone is broken, causing the other side to bend.
-This type of fracture is more common in children.

-Transverse fracture.
-The break is in a straight line perpendicular to the bone.
+- Transverse.
+The break is in a straight line across the bone.

-Oblique fracture.
-The break is diagonal across the bone.
+- Oblique.
+The break is diagonal across the bone

-Comminuted.
-The break is in 3 or more pieces and fragments are present at the fracture site.
+- Comminuted.
+The bone has broken into three or more pieces and fragments are present at the fracture site.

-Segmental.
-The same bone is fractured in two places, so there is a "floating" segment of bone.
+- Segmental.
+The same bone is fractured in two places, so there is a "floating" piece of bone.

 What are the symptoms of a fracture?

 The following are the most common symptoms of a fracture.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+However, each person may experience symptoms differently.
+Symptoms of a broken or fractured bone may include:

-Difficulty using or moving the injured area in a normal manner
+- Trouble using or moving the injured area or nearby joints

 The symptoms of a broken bone may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Always see a doctor for a diagnosis.

 How is a fracture diagnosed?

-In addition to a complete medical history (including asking how the injury occurred) and physical examination, diagnostic procedures for a fracture may include the following:
+In addition to a complete medical history (including asking how the injury occurred) and physical exam, tests used for a fracture may include the following:

-The goal of treatment is to control the pain, promote healing, prevent complications, and restore normal use of the fractured area.
+The goal of treatment is to put the pieces of bone back in place, control the pain, give the bone time to heal, prevent complications, and restore normal use of the fractured area.